lepisma/lepisma.github.io/_posts/2016-08-25-evidence-abuse.md

 Consider the sources you are getting your information from.
 The sources which support one pseudo-science are, by design, going to support other pseudo-sciences if they feel like.
-See if you can find meaningless diversions and misinterpretation of the evidences.
+See if you can find meaningless diversions and misinterpretation of the evidence.
 Real bold scientific claims don't come in a *Buzzfeed* list.
 They don't devoid you of your ability to reach the original research.
 They welcome it.
 Their basic hypothesis is clear and analyzable.
 And they don't mix inconsistent web sources to create a coherent